syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 ## Menu Filtering

-The Gantt Chart component provides menu-filtering support for each column.
+The [`Blazor Gantt Chart`](https://www.syncfusion.com/blazor-components/blazor-gantt-chart) component provides menu-filtering support for each column.
 You can enable the filter menu by setting the `AllowFiltering` to `true`.
 The filter menu UI will be rendered based on its column type, which allows you to filter data.
 You can filter the records with different operators.

 ```csharp
 @using Syncfusion.Blazor.Gantt